3D Interaction Geometric Pre-training for Molecular Relational Learning: Introduction

 \section{Introduction}

-Molecular relational learning (MRL) focuses on understanding the interaction dynamics between molecules and has gained significant attention from researchers thanks to its diverse applications~\citep{lee2023conditional}.
-For instance, understanding how a medication dissolves in different solvents (medication-solvent interaction) is vital in pharmacy~\citep{pathak2020chemically,lu2024drugclip,chen2024uncertainty}, while predicting the optical and photophysical properties of chromophores in various solvents (chromophore-solvent interaction) is essential for material discovery~\citep{joung2021deep}.
-Because of the expensive time and financial costs associated with conducting wet lab experiments to test the interaction behavior of all possible molecular pairs~\citep{preuer2018deepsynergy}, machine learning methods have been quickly embraced for MRL.
+Molecular relational learning (MRL) focuses on understanding the interaction dynamics between molecules and has gained significant attention from researchers thanks to its diverse applications~\citep{lee2023conditional,pathak2020chemically}.
 Despite recent advancements in MRL, previous works tend to ignore molecules' 3D geometric information and instead focus solely on their 2D topological structures.
-However, in molecular science, the 3D geometric information of molecules (Figure~\ref{fig:fig1} (a)) is crucial for understanding and predicting molecular behavior across various contexts, ranging from physical properties~\citep{atkins2023atkins} to biological functions~\citep{fu2024ddn3,zhang2021ddn2}.
+However, in molecular science, the 3D geometric information of molecules (Figure~\ref{fig:fig1} (a)) is crucial for understanding and predicting molecular behavior across various contexts, ranging from physical properties~\citep{atkins2023atkins} to biological functions~\citep{fu2024ddn3}.
 This is particularly important in MRL, as geometric information plays a key role in molecular interactions by determining how molecules recognize, interact, and bind with one another in their interaction environment~\citep{silverman2014organic}.
-In traditional molecular dynamics simulations, explicit solvent models, which directly consider the detailed environment of molecular interaction, have demonstrated superior performance compared to implicit solvent models, which simplify the solvent as a continuous medium, highlighting the significance of explicitly modeling the complex geometries of interaction environments~\citep{zhang2017comparison}.
+In traditional molecular dynamics simulations, explicit solvent models, which directly consider the detailed environment of molecular interaction, have demonstrated superior performance compared to implicit solvent models, which simplify the solvent as a continuous medium, highlighting the significance of modeling the complex geometries of interaction environments~\citep{zhang2017comparison}.